Incorporating a radiative hydrodynamics scheme in the numerical-relativity code BAM: Conclusions

 Our short inspiral runs were performed with the DD2 and SFHo EoSs, with and without NLS, for the purpose of comparing results with the literature.
-Following Ref.~\cite{Foucart:2015gaa}, we consider NSs with a gravitational mass in isolation of $M = 1.2~M_\odot$, initially at $\beta$-equilibrium and constant temperature $T = 0.1~{\rm MeV}$.
-Comparing our results to those of the aforementioned reference, we found good agreement in the formation of bar-like remnants that are stable during the simulations timespan, surrounded by thermally supported, thick and dense disks with pronounced spiral arms.
-The density and temperatures on the equatorial plane by the end of our simulations are also very to those of Ref.~\cite{Foucart:2015gaa}.
-However, our electron fraction on the remnant is overall smaller, specially at the outer disk.
-This seems to be caused by our NLS implementation, in particular we may be underestimating optical depths as of Equation~\eqref{eq:opt-est}, hence predicting larger effective emission rates.
-This is confirmed by the peaks of total luminosity presented in Figure~\ref{fig:9}, that are larger than the peaks of Ref.~\cite{Foucart:2015gaa} by a factor of two.
-It is worth pointing out, though, that our results are consistent in the sense that we indeed find deleptonized matter in regions where the electron neutrinos emissivities are larger than that of the electron antineutrinos, and likewise the leptonized portions of the remnant coincide with those regions at which $Q_{\bar\nu_e} > Q_{\nu_e}$.
-Also, the GWs spectra of our simulations largely agree with that of Ref.~\cite{Foucart:2015gaa}, reproducing similar properties.
+Following \cite{Foucart:2015gaa}, we consider NSs with a gravitational mass in isolation of $M = 1.2~M_\odot$, initially at $\beta$-equilibrium and constant temperature $T = 0.1~{\rm MeV}$.
+Comparing our results to those of the aforementioned reference, we found good agreement in the formation of bar-like remnants that are stable during the simulations' timespan, surrounded by thermally supported, thick, and dense disks with pronounced spiral arms.
+The density and temperatures on the equatorial plane by the end of our simulations are also very {similar} to those of \cite{Foucart:2015gaa}.
+However, our electron fraction on the remnant is overall smaller, especially at the outer disk.
+This seems to be caused by our NLS implementation; in particular, we may be underestimating optical depths as of Equation~\eqref{eq:opt-est}, and hence predicting larger effective emission rates.
+This {may be a factor to explain} the peaks of total luminosity presented in Figure~\ref{fig:9}, which are larger than the peaks of \cite{Foucart:2015gaa} by a factor of two, {but further investigation is needed to single out the role of our optical depths prescription.} It is worth pointing out, though, that our results are consistent in the sense that we indeed find deleptonized matter in regions where the electron neutrinos emissivities are larger than those of the electron antineutrinos, and likewise the leptonized portions of the remnant coincide with those regions at which $Q_{\bar\nu_e} > Q_{\nu_e}$.
+In addition, the GWs spectra of our simulations largely agree with those of \cite{Foucart:2015gaa}, reproducing similar properties.